Snowy Monaro Fly Fishing - your complete guide service

 Those small leaks in your waders should also be repaired before they get any worse.
 Simply fill them with water and mark the spot with a pen.
 Hang them up to dry out and apply some Aquaseal.

-Now we’re ready to go and the seasons only a month away.
+Now we’re ready to go for another season.